-Vice President of Investments and a Senior Fixed Income Investment Manager, Praxis Mutual Funds and Everence Financial
+Vice President of Investments and a Senior Fixed Income Manager, Praxis Mutual Funds® and Everence Financial®

-Praxis Mutual Fund and Everence Financial is a leading provider of faith- based financial products in the United States and a ministry of Mennonite Church USA.
-He is a member of the organization’s investment management committee and has more than 20 years of experience in fixed-income investing.
+Praxis Mutual Funds® and Everence Financial® are a leading provider of faith- based financial products in the United States and a ministry of Mennonite Church USA.
+Benjamin is a member of the organization’s investment management committee and has more than 20 years of experience in fixed-income investing.
 He has served as co-portfolio manager for the Praxis Impact Bond Fund since 2005 and co-portfolio manager of the Praxis Genesis Portfolios since June 2013.
 He also acts as co-portfolio manager on internal insurance portfolios and externally managed client accounts.

 Benjamin joined Everence in 2000, assisting portfolio managers as a socially responsible investing research analyst.
 A graduate of Huntington University, he earned the Chartered Financial Analyst® designation in 2003 and has served as president of the Investment Section for the American Frater- nal Alliance.
 Benjamin often serves as a resource to regional and national organizations and events on positive investing in the bond market.

 Angela is a mom, anthropologist, entrepreneur, and an unabashed challenger of the status quo.
 She has dedicated 20 years in service as an investment advisor in the Metro Detroit region, including founding Revalue as a values-driven investment firm in 2013.
 She was one of the first to obtain the Chartered Sustainable Responsible Impact Investing Counselor (CSRIC) designation in the U.S. Angela has contributed countless hours to field building, public education, and infrastructure development to help build a more empathetic finance industry.
 You will often find her educating on the topics of financial resiliency, community capital, and conscious business management.

 Partner, Head of Financial Planning, Breakwater Capital Group